Baker Ninan Fenn: Ordination & Pastorship

 Baker Ninan Fenn was ordained as presbyter in 1987 at Christ CSI Church Munnar, Kerala.

 Bishopric

 Baker Ninan Fenn was consecrated as the Bishop of North Kerala Diocese on 30 June 2013 at CSI Cathedral, Calicut by CSI moderator G. Devakadaksham.
-He is the current Anglican Bishop of Diocese of Cochin.
+In 2016, the North Kerala was split into two dioceses—Cochin and Malabar—with the former remaining the mother diocese.
+As such, he was the Anglican Bishop of the Diocese of Cochin.